wulabs/crypto/README.txt

   - Uses the Message Encrypt/Decrypt Key.
   - Uses CBC mode encryption with AES as the block cipher primitive
-  - Ues a random IV (4 * 32 bit int)
+  - Use a random IV (4 * 32 bit int)
   - Padding ensures correct block size.
 Block size is ?? bits.
   - N bits of value N are appended

   Why is it secure?
   -----------------
     - CBC encryption with random IV is secure
-    - Random IV gurantees no two messags return the same ciphertext.
+    - Random IV guarantees no two messages return the same cipher text.

 * Group->Key table: